Lara, Tech. Univ. of Barcelona

 It is not necessary to provide an official translation of your high school diploma.
 If your high school diploma is in any other language than English, German, Dutch, Danish, French, or Romanian, please translate the high school diploma yourself and upload the translation in one document with your original diploma.

-For any questions or inquires, please contact the program coordinator Ian Stewart at ian.stewart[at]mcqst.de
+For any questions or inquiries, please contact the program coordinator at summer[at]mcqst.de